tranvanh/Gesture-classification/README.md

 The library allows user to sample their own hand gesture dataset, using `DataSampler.exe`, fit their model, using `model_training.py`, and apply it in real-time recognition using provided demo application `GestureLeap.exe`.

-The data sampling, and real-time deployment is written in C++.
-The model training is in form of Python script.
+The data sampling and real-time deployment are written in C++.
+The model training is in the form of a Python script.

 ## DataSampler
-DataSampler application serves for sampling custom dataset using predefined feature extraction methods.
+The DataSampler application serves for sampling custom datasets using predefined feature extraction methods.

-The application loads its configuration from `gestureLeapConfig.json` in execution folder.
+The application loads its configuration from `gestureLeapConfig.json` in the execution folder.
 The user can change `dataset_directory`, `timestep`, `dynamic_timestep` values, or use default values.
 If the configuration file is not found, it gets created with default values.

-The user is on startup asked to enter gesture type, must be numeric value.
+The user is on startup asked to enter gesture type, must be a numeric value.
 Samples are saved to `<dataset directory>\<gesture type>\<index>.txt`.
 The index value begins from 0, but can be changed in application using `reinit <gesture type> <index>` command.
-Call `help` command to get list of available commands.
+Call `help` command to get the list of available commands.

 #### Available functionalities
 * help - *list of commands*